When Your Dog Faces Hip Dysplasia

 If a puppy or adolescent dog still has some growing to do, procedures exist that attempt to reassemble the dog’s acetabulum (hip socket) in positions that might promote joint stability.
 The two most common techniques, TPO and DPO, cut the bone that forms your dog’s hip socket (acetabulum) into three or two sections and reassembles them in positions designed to hold the head of the femur more snugly in the joint socket.

 The University of Wisconsin Veterinary School pioneered the symphysiodesis (JPS) technique.
-In that procedure, one growth plate of your pup’s pelvis (the pubic symphysis [ref] ) is prematurely prevented from growing – as it normally would until your dog reached its full size.
+In that procedure, one growth plate of your pup’s pelvis (the pubic symphysis) is prematurely prevented from growing – as it normally would until your dog reached its full size.
 Click on the image above.
 The red line outlines the pubic symphysis area.
-Since the other centers for pelvic growth continue to grow, the shape of your dog’s pelvis changes and so do the forces that press the head (ball) of the femur into the acetabulum (socket).
+Since the other centers for pelvic growth continue to grow, the shape of your dog’s pelvis changes and so do the forces that press the head (ball) of your dog’s femur into the acetabulum (socket).
 Of the three procedures, this is the least traumatic and least expensive – but I noted that the University of Wisconsin Veterinary School no longer mentions the JPS technique on their website.
-Instead, in 2019, they promote only total hip replacements.
-You would have to call them about that.
-If you do, let me know their answer.
+Instead, they promote only total hip replacements.

 TPOs and DPOs are generally suggested between 6 and 12 months of age.
 If performed on your dog much younger, the pet’s bone structure might not be strong enough to hold the required anchoring screws and plates.
 When performed much beyond a year of age, self-perpetuating arthritic joint changes and remolding that this surgery cannot correct have already begun.
 So again, the time window for hoped-for success is quite short.